 If you are buying property then you need to know about title deeds in Thailand.
 The title deeds system in Thailand is not like anything in the West.
 Many times this creates problems when foreigners buy property in the name of their Thai wife and don’t get what they thought they would be getting.
 If you are buying property in the name of your wife.
 You might want to register a usufruct or superficies over the title deed to protect yourself.
 Then you need to ensure you have a full title deed and not a limited one.

 The title deed is very important as there are a number of different title deeds in Thailand.
 Most have very limited rights.
 See which title deed you have as foreigners are always advised to take a Chanote title deed on their property.
-This is a freehold title deed.
+This is a freehold title deed and the chanote title for foreigners is what you will want.

 Thailand titles are important to understand.
 If you are offered a Sor Por Kor 401 then speak to us as Thai titles have changed over the past few years.
 This, especially the Sor Por Kor 401 and agricultural land.
 Always speak to a property lawyer in Thailand before you sign or agree to any property transaction.